An Integrated Approach

 - What is your expertise regarding the Emerald Ash borer infestation?

-- Is Arborbiotic injected into the root collar or trunk flair?
-I understand that Arborbiotic injections may not completely control fire blight on a Callery 'Redspire' pear (Pyrus calleryana) even with a fertilisation programme using Forti Phite plus calcium and the tree will need to be injected every year.
-I also understand the branches that are infected with fire blight will need to be pruned six inches back from the infection and pruning tools sterilized after each pruning cut.
+- Is Arborbiotic injected into the root collar or trunk flare?
+I understand annual injections may not fully control fire blight in Callery 'Redspire' pears despite using Forti Phite plus calcium, and infected branches need pruning six inches back with sterilized tools.
+Is this correct?

 - I have apple and pear trees.
 Every year I get worms in my fruit, no matter the spray or schedule and the labels on the sprays are confusing.
 What can I do?